DSD-resilience/DSD-resilience/README.md

 - 👀 I’m interested in Shiny apps, statistics, AI-ML, and cyber resiliency.
 - 🌱 I’m always learning more R, Python and SQL.
 - 💞️ I’m looking to collaborate on Shiny apps for enterprise, statistical analysis and data cleaning.
-- 📫 How to reach me: datascientistdudeceo@gmail for business inquiries please.
+- 📫 How to reach me: millerauthor@datascientistdude.com for business inquiries please.
-- 😄 Dad Joke of the Day: Did you hear about the rowboat that got swept away to sea?
-It was an oar-deal.
+- 😄 Dad Joke of the Day: How do you throw a party in outer space?
+You plan-et!
 - ⚡ Fun fact: I am a (former) Russian/Ukrainian linguist and they are not my first languages.

 <!---